Action Voyage – Massive Action Toward Your Dreams

 Daily Planning and Review

 Last but not least is, of course, your daily plan.
 That is the most atomic part of your journey.
 It’s also the fastest part of your plan, time-wise.
-If you thought your weeks go by fast, your days fly past like a supersonic jet.
+If you thought your weeks go by fast, your days would fly past like a supersonic jet.

 On top of that, although you can picture your overall mood and emotional state for a whole month or a week, these feelings are most prevalent, evident, and persistent during an entire day.
 You start your day feeling a certain way, either physically, mentally, or emotionally, and those feelings could pull you in different directions throughout the day.